I’ve been really into light and fresh pastas and grain salads this summer, and this Lemon Orzo Pasta Salad just might be my favorite one yet.

 Chop the basil and mix together with lemon zest, 1 clove of grated garlic, and flaky salt.

 Add the chopped preserved lemon (if using) and Aleppo pepper (or crushed red pepper).
-Cook for 1 minute, swirling the pan often.
+Cook for 1 minute, stirring almost constantly.

 Add about 1/4 cup of the hot pasta water from the cooked orzo to the pan and whisk to combine.
 Add in the hot cooked orzo, lemon juice, and sundried tomatoes, tossing to combine.
 Add more pasta water as needed to bring the sauce together.